In person, from anywhere.

 Using a video email platform like Covideo, combines the beauty of using video and the convenience of an email.
 With a video email platform, you would use your computer or phone to record a video message.
 These are typically one-off videos that are raw and real, and are designed to add a touch of personalization and humanization to your outreach.
 These video messages replace your plain-text emails, and add personality back into the inbox.
 Your message remains the same, it’s just being delivered in a different format.
 These messages are typically short, and can be recorded and sent in just a few minutes.
 Using a video email platform also makes sending videos a breeze.
 You won’t need to worry about file size, or normal errors you receive when sending videos.
 Even better, these videos are embedded in the body of the email which increases engagement and click-through rates.
 This makes video email a great tool to use in sales for prospecting, follow-ups, saying thank you, and asking for referrals.
 Or, use video email in customer service to record your screen and walk customers through any issues they are having.
 With video email, recipients are able to view your message on their own time, and refer back to it when needed.
 While virtual meeting platforms are great when a live two-way conversation is needed, video email software works for sharing information with a team, introducing yourself, or connecting with prospects.

 With video email – you don’t need the second party to agree to a meeting.
 You don’t need to share schedules or even get a hold of them beforehand.
 Send them a video email with your message, and be amazed by the results.
-If you’re looking for a video solution that complements your virtual meeting platforms, Covideo offers a 14-day trial, so you can test it out for free before committing.
+If you’re looking for a video solution that complements your virtual meeting platforms, Covideo offers a free trial, so you can test it out for free before committing.

 Time to Beat Screen Fatigue